Sid Meier's Pirates! (2004 video game): Naval battles

 The player will encounter numerous ships while sailing, all of which can be attacked.
 The player must decide to start a battle, although enemy ships may open fire and begin a chase on the sailing map.
-The player also gets the option to switch flagships, controlling which ships will actually engage the enemy.
+The player also has the option to switch flagships, controlling which ships will engage the enemy.
 Sailing ships in combat is handled much the same as sailing them on the main map.
 The player controls a single ship and must navigate it according to the prevailing winds, the ship's specific sailing strengths, and the player's goals during the battle.
-Several differences do apply, mostly the inability to sail directly into the wind with most ships (which is possible, albeit slowly, on the sailing map), as well as the lack of dynamic weather (no storms, although engaging while in a storm will provide storm conditions during the entire battle).
+Several differences do apply, mostly the inability to sail directly into the wind with most ships (which is possible, albeit slowly, on the sailing map), as well as the lack of dynamic weather (no storms, though engaging while in a storm will provide storm conditions during the entire battle).
 Depending on the player's ship, the enemy's ship, and various other factors, a battle may have one or more desirable outcomes in addition to the sinking of the player's ship.
 The most common goal in ship-to-ship combat would be the capture of the enemy vessel, either by directly boarding it and carrying the deck, or by subduing the ship by cannon fire.
 An enemy ship will always surrender if it is dismasted (except escort ships, which never surrender) although it may also choose to surrender if faced with a powerful boarding party compared to its own crew or if very seriously damaged.
 Smaller ships are suited to the former strategy (quick boarding, with little cannon fire exchanged), though some are nimble enough to evade enemy fire and win by wearing down even the most powerful warships, whose large crew makes early boarding impractical.
 Larger ships, especially frigates, often are more suited to subduing the enemy ship through cannon fire, due to their powerful broadsides.

-Another possible outcome may be the sinking of the enemy ship.
+Another possible outcome is the sinking of the enemy ship.
 After the enemy's hull has been hit enough, a shot will end up in the powder magazine, destroying the ship.

-Much of the naval combat mini-game consists of attempting to outmaneuver the enemy, bringing the enemy vessel into cannon range while trying to stay out of the enemy's line of fire.
-The player may also attempt to board the enemy as quickly as possible to avoid harm to either ship.
-Wind direction and specific ship capabilities feature heavily into this.
-Some ships are adept at sailing at sharp angles to the wind direction, while others can only gain reasonable speed while sailing across or with the wind.
-Turning speed is also different between ship types, and so some ships can actually weave between cannonballs, while others turn very slowly and cannot make fancy maneuvers.
+Much of the naval combat minigame consists of attempting to outmaneuver the enemy, bringing their vessel into cannon range while trying to stay out of their line of fire.
+The player may also attempt to board the enemy's ship as quickly as possible to avoid damage to either ship.
+Wind direction and specific ship capabilities are significant factors.
+Some ships are adept at sailing at sharp angles to the wind direction, while others can only gain reasonable speed when sailing across or with the wind.
+Turning speed is also different between ship types, and some ships can actually weave between cannonballs, while others turn very slowly and cannot make swift maneuvers.
 There is great emphasis on knowing the particular strengths and weaknesses of one's ship, and the ability to gauge wind direction continuously and act accordingly.